European Structural and Investment Funds

 Employment and Social Innovation (EaSI)

-As of January 2014, programmes form the three axes of EaSI support the following areas:
+As of January 2014, programmes from the three axes of EaSI support the following areas:

 - the modernisation of employment and social policies with the PROGRESS axis (61% of the total budget);

 - job mobility with the EURES axis (18% of the total budget);